 - Can you add anything to waterproof them?

-All you need for this fun activity is oil, water and an alka seltzer or effervescent vitamin tablet.
+All you need to make a lava lamp is oil, water and an alka seltzer or effervescent vitamin tablet.

 Use coffee or tea to colour your paper and draw a treasure map, can your friends follow the trail?

-Just mix a lemon or lime juice with a bit of water and draw your message on some paper.
+Just mix a little lemon or lime juice with a some of water and draw your message on some paper.

 Ask an adult to put in the oven and your message will appear.